nodejs/node/doc/api/process.md

    hanging in an endless loop, since listeners attached using `process.on()` are called asynchronously and therefore unable to correct the underlying problem.

-**Note:** Windows does not support sending signals, but Node.js offers some emulation with [`process.kill()`][], and [`ChildProcess.kill()`][].
+*Note*: Windows does not support sending signals, but Node.js offers some emulation with [`process.kill()`][], and [`ChildProcess.kill()`][].
 Sending signal `0` can be used to test for the existence of a process.
 Sending `SIGINT`, `SIGTERM`, and `SIGKILL` cause the unconditional termination of the target